parsiya/parsiya.net/content/post/2017/2017-11-11-winappdbg-2-function-hooking.markdown

 At this point I am moving on to a different program because the three people that will read this blog are already bored. *ahem* I will leave the rest of IE stuff *as an exercise for the readers*.
 Academia, amirite fellow intellectuals?

 > Here in my university ivory tower, just published this new paper here.
-It’s fun to look myself up on Google Scholar.
+It's fun to look myself up on Google Scholar.
 But you know what I like more than being cited?
 KNOWLEDGE.

 # 14 - Not Echo Mirage - Firefox
 The other item in that malware hooking table (well part of the table that I copied) is Firefox.